dmorgan3405/lighting-talks/page-object/preventing_inconsistencies.md

 Widgets allow us to encapsulate generic behaviour of ui controls.

-For example, always clicking a kendo select list opener and waiting for the options container to be visible before you select a value.
+For example, clicking a kendo select list opener and waiting for the options container to be visible before you select a value.

 Some things to keep in mind when: